reimagined/resolve/docs/api-reference.md

 See the [Client Application Entry Point](frontend.md#client-application-entry-point) section of the [Frontend](frontend.md) article for more information.

-### resolve-redux Library
+### @reimagined/redux Library

-The reSolve framework includes the client **resolve-redux** library used to connect a client React + Redux app to a reSolve-powered backend.
+The reSolve framework includes the client **@reimagined/redux** library used to connect a client React + Redux app to a reSolve-powered backend.
 This library includes both React Hooks and Higher-Order Components (HOCs).

 ##### React Hooks: